 Encourage curiosity in your classroom with a wonder wall.
 A wonder wall classroom display provides students with the opportunity to record the things they ‘wonder about’.

-(6) One-on-One Show and Tell
+One-on-One Show and Tell

 Traditional show and tell at the front of the whole class can be rather intimidating for some children.
 You’ll also find that the same children will be the students who ask the speaker questions.
 There are a number of benefits to setting up a one-on-one show and tell session each week.